Owner side

 }

-.
+The @Key properties of TreeNode are name and parent.
 Apart from explicitly accepting the persistence mode for wild objects, the object being saved needs to either:

 -